Violant of Bar: Valencia Pogrom

 In Valencia, a riot broke out against the Jewish population in July 1391.
 Both Violant and her husband have been criticized about their lack of involvement in ending the violence, since the extent of their involvement was when Violant wrote a letter to the officials in Valencia to increase the defense of the Jewish population almost a month before the violence started.
 Violant's brother-in-law was stationed in Valencia during this time, so he was chosen to calm the rioters.
-Later, when Duke Martí requested King Joan's assistance, he was denied. he then tried to appeal to Violant to change his mind, but she refused due to constitutional reasons, not personal reasons.
+Later, when Duke Martí requested King Joan's assistance, he was denied.
+He then tried to appeal to Violant to change his mind, but she refused due to constitutional reasons, not personal reasons.

 This pogrom was in the middle of the Reconquista and was not an isolated incident.
 As many Sephardic Jews converted to Christianity, either willingly or by force, many other Jewish people were left questioning why their friends, families, teachers, and rabbis were seemingly abandoning their faith.
-Joshua ha-Lorki, a young Sephardic Jew from Aragon, felt betrayed that Solomon ja-Levi, a rabbi, scholar, and leader in the Jewish community, converted to Christianity.
+Joshua ha-Lorki, a young Sephardic Jew from Aragon, felt betrayed that Solomon ha-Levi, a rabbi, scholar, and leader in the Jewish community, converted to Christianity.
 Ha-Lorki wrote an open letter to ha-Levi to find out why, in which he laid out multiple options: moral corruption, the philosophical comfort of Christianity, the thought that the Jews had been exiled by God because of the Passion of Jesus, or the perceived imminence of Christianity.

-This Pogrom and others within the lands of Aragon have been thought to be an effort to reduce the Black Death, which recurred about every twenty years, since many Christians thought that the Plague had swept through Europe as a form of divine retribution.
+This pogrom and others within the lands of Aragon have been thought to be an effort to reduce the Black Death, which recurred about every twenty years, since many Christians thought that the plague had swept through Europe as a form of divine retribution.
 Archeological evidence suggests that the instigators of this pogrom were wealthy, which raises another possible cause.
 Some historians argue that the pogroms were due to an anti-royalist mood among the population, citing the archeological evidence.